Tallinn, Estonia

 Tallinn Old Town

 If you are wanting a full on club night then Tallinn Old Town is the place to be.
 This is where you will find most of the mainstream nightclubs playing popular tunes to dance away the night!
-Some of the top rated nightclubs are Privé, Pank, Club Hollywood, Teater, Venus and Studio.
+Some of the top rated nightclubs are Privé, Pank, Club Hollywood, Venus and Club Studio.
 Most nightclubs in the Old Town only open on Friday and Saturday night.
 Studio and Privé are the best places to go for electronic music and to listen to international DJs.
-There are also smaller venues, which still attract a good crowd which are Must Puudel and NagaNaga.
+One smaller venue, which still attracts a good crowd is Must Puudel.
 You will find in Tallinn that the party moves from venue to venue.

 LGBTQ Scene